Quit smoking hypnosis has helped thousands to kick the habit. Is it your turn?

 The cost of smoking

-Many smokers claim that money isn’t a reason to stop.
-They have a resistance to engaging with the issue of how much money they spend on cigarettes.
+For many people quitting is simply to do with the issue of how much money they spend on cigarettes.
 Of course, compared to your health, money absolutely is not an important issue, but perhaps you might like to spend a few minutes considering exactly how much money you spend on smoking, and what you could do with it if you stopped.

 When is the best time to quit smoking?